 To outsiders, Saigon is a sprawling, concrete metropolis, but the city does have its share of green spaces scattered about that are very popular with locals.
 If you happen to be in the mood for a shaded sit, or a quiet stroll, here are a few parks to enjoy free of charge in Ho Chi Minh City.

-Located just behind the Reunification Palace, Tao Dan Park is one of the bigger green spaces you’ll find downtown.
+Located just behind the Reunification Palace, Tao Dan Park is one of the bigger green spaces you’ll find in downtown Saigon.
 A neat, manicured area mostly shaded by large trees, the first thing that may jump out at you are the park’s large, elaborate plant sculptures of animals, such as tigers and dragons.
 If you really dig on sculptures, you can find a proper sculpture garden on the small sliver of the park separated by Truong Dinh, the one-way street that crosses through the park.